tmshlvck/mdview/README.md

-# Simple and fast MarkDown editor in Rust
+# Simple and fast MarkDown viewer in Rust

+MarkDown viewer that can be used as an aid in writing MD - just open it next to your editor in tiled mode.

 ## Build